 Suggested Tours in Italy

-Suggested Places to Visit during your Belgium and Luxembourg itinerary
+Itinerary 18 and 19 during your Belgium and Luxembourg trip

 In my opinion, Belgium does not get enough attention from my fellow Indians when it comes to planning their West Europe tour.
 But Belgium has some gorgeous towns and cities and who can say no to those delicious Belgian chocolates.
 Check out the map of Belgium and Luxembourg itinerary here.